sql-machine-learning/elasticdl/docs/designs/serving_design.md

 ## Background

 Model serving is an essential part in an end-to-end machine learning lifecycle.
 Publishing the trained model as a service in production can make it valuable in the real world.
 In the literature, we focus on how to save the model trained in ElasticDL for serving.

 [SavedModel](https://www.tensorflow.org/guide/saved_model?hl=zh_cn) is the universal serialization format for TensorFlow models.
 It's language neutral and can be loaded by multiple frameworks (such as TFServing, TFLite, TensorFlow.js and so on).
-We choose SavedModel to store the ElaticDL model.
+We choose to export the ElasticDL model to SavedModel.
 In this way, we can leverage various mature solutions to serving our model in different scenarios.

-However, we can not use SavedModel to save all models trained in distributed framework, because the model size can vary from several kilobytes to several terabytes.
+The model size can vary from several kilobytes to several terabytes.
+Exporting to savedModel can't apply to all the scenarios.
 We divide the model size into two categories: *Small or medium size* and *large size*.
 The small or medium size model can be loaded by a process, and the latter can not fit in a single process.
 Training and serving strategies are different between these two cases.
 Please check the following table:

 |                            | Master Central Storage |  AllReduce  |            Parameter Server              |
 |----------------------------|:----------------------:|:-----------:|------------------------------------------|